prrPigeon/test_application/README.md

 ### About Application ###

 **Database**

 Database used in application is PostgreSQL==10.0.
 If you need to install PostgreSQL on your machine, useful [link](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04).
-.env file is created to handle all enviroment variables, in this file you will find instructions where to put you path to database, api keys, email users etc. For testing database changes and to see what happening usefull application is PgAdmin, but i am not expert with PgAdmin, i like to use terminal, and if you want to quickly open created database for this application.
+.env file is created to handle all enviroment variables, in this file you will find instructions where to put you path to database, api keys, email users etc. For testing database changes and to see what happening, usefull application is PgAdmin, but i am not expert with PgAdmin, i like to use terminal, and if you want to quickly open created database for this application.
 Usefull command is
 `$ psql -d <nameofdatabase> -U <nameofdatabaseuser> -h localhost`

 **Application**

-Framework used in application is Flask, and i tried to use as less as i can, packages in application.
+Framework used in application is Flask, and i tried to use as less as i can packages in application.
 So for REST server you will find there is no present Flask-RESTful extension.
 Every route is pretty self explanatory, i tried to comments as much i can to describe each method in application.
 Maybe coding is little inconsistent, but i try to use few different approach to handling logic.

 **Test RESTful**

 For testing REST API-s I used Postman, if you need to download it, useful [link](https://www.postman.com/downloads/).
 Endpoints for testing API-s is http://127.0.0.1:6767/api/api_routes/.